Egerton Bagot Byrd Levett-Scrivener

+Life

 Egerton Levett was the son of Col. Richard Byrd Levett of Milford Hall, Staffordshire and his wife Elizabeth Mary (Mirehouse) Levett.
 Egerton Levett entered the service of the Royal Navy, where during a posting as aide to Admiral Willes in 1884, he met Mabel Desborough Parkes, the daughter of Ambassador Parkes, who was then serving as British ambassador to China and Korea.
 Levett and Miss Parkes were married in 1884, and in 1885 their son Evelyn Harry Byrd Levett was born, prompting Ambassador Parkes to write "one of his happiest letters... written in January 1885 to his daughter, Mrs. Levett, on the memorable occasion when he became a grandfather."

 In 1889, Levett inherited the Sibton Abbey Estate with the Lord of the Manorship Sibton with the Members from his aunt.
 The property, which was the only Cistercian abbey in East Anglia, had been in the Scrivener family since its purchase in the early seventeenth century by John Scrivener, son of an Ipswich barrister and bailiff grown rich in the wool trade.
 The Scrivener family later purchased 20000 acre from the Duke of Norfolk to add to their Suffolk holdings.
 After inheriting Sibton Abbey, Egerton Levett changed his name to Levett-Scrivener in accordance with his aunt's wishes.

 In 1890, six years after their marriage, Levett's wife Mabel was killed in a fall from her horse.
 A year later, in 1891, Levett married in Bristol his cousin Mary Millicent Mirehouse.
 (Levett's mother was a Mirehouse, and his brother Richard Byrd Levett ultimately also changed his name to Richard Walter Byrd Mirehouse on succeeding to Mirehouse family property at The Hall, Angle, Pembrokeshire, where by-then Richard W.B.
 Mirehouse served as High Sheriff of Pembrokeshire as well as Lieutenant Colonel of 4th Batt.
 North Staffs Regiment.)

 Levett-Scrivener became an avid agriculturalist and farmer on the Sibton Abbey estate.
 He improved the farmland, and studied the manorial records of the Sibton properties, which were still in family hands, and shared them with historians.
 Levett-Scrivener tracked the produce grown on the farms, the cost of labor and the rentals accruing to the Scrivener owners.
 He also opened the Abbey periodically to county historians and antiquarians so they could investigate the ruins of the once-wealthy abbey, which had fallen during the Dissolution of the Monasteries to the Howard family.

 Royal Navy Captain Egerton Bagot Byrd Levett-Scrivener died in 1954.
 He was survived by one son from his first marriage and three daughters from his second marriage, Iris, Winnifred and Pamela.